 Prevention is the best way to treat urinary issues!
 The following can help your rabbit maintain good urinary tract health:

-*go easy on the pellets – follow manufacturer’s feed guidelines
+- go easy on the pellets – follow the manufacturer’s feed guidelines

-*pay attention to behavioral changes like depression, moving less, eating or drinking less, peeing outside of the litter box, and seek vet care when needed.
+- pay attention to behavioral changes like depression, moving less, eating or drinking less, and peeing outside of the litter box.
+Seek vet care when needed.
 Rabbits with wet tail & urine scalding need to be seen by a vet as soon as possible.
-Catching urinary infections early, before it moves deeper in the bladder or kidneys, greatly increases your rabbit’s chances at recovery.
+Catching urinary infections early, before it moves deeper into the bladder or kidneys, greatly increases your rabbit’s chances of recovery.